-An individual Diploma tutor can successfully teach a maximum of 2 modules (8 tutorials and 2 KBAs) to each Diploma candidate.
+An individual Diploma tutor can successfully teach a maximum of 2 modules (8 tutorials) to each Diploma candidate.

 The assessment of learning is by various modalities and the KBA is almost always carried out by the Diploma tutor for that module.
 It is similar to a tutorial, but one expects the candidate to do the talking with minimal prompting.
 It can be helpful to compose a list of points to cover in the KBA for each module as an indicator of what one expects the candidate to be able to talk about sensibly and as a reminder for oneself.
-Since the Diploma is for surgeons from Plastic and Orthopaedic background, one would not expect an in-depth knowledge of arthroplasty tribology in Module 4 or detailed recounting of specific, obscure flap anatomy in Module 2.
+Since the Diploma is for surgeons from both Plastics and Orthopaedics one would not expect in depth knowledge of arthroplasty tribology in module 4 or detailed recounting of specific, obscure flap anatomy in module 2.